 Read About sleeper earrings here

-1. Using Tapers to Stretch Your Ear.
+1. Using Tapers to Stretch Your Ear

 Tapers are cone or spike-shaped pieces of jewelry that are used to increase the size of an earring hole.
 They are perfect for increasing the piercing size between 14-0 gauze.

-The best tapers are made from stainless surgical steel.
+The best tapers are made of stainless surgical steel.
 Surgical steel can be perfectly sterilized and pushed into the earring hole easily because it is very smooth.
 Using acrylic or stone tapers is not recommended because they cannot be properly sterilized and can result in your ear being contaminated.

 Wash your hands and ears with soap first.
 If the tapers have been used before, make sure to wash them with soap too.
 It’s recommended to take a hot shower before using tapers.
 It would soften and loosen your ear tissue in addition to cleaning it.